 Mower blades are built tough in order to endure the rocks, branches, tennis balls and other hidden objects they encounter.
 A dull blade tears grass instead of providing the clean cut we expect.
 While a small fee is usually involved, taking your mower blades to be sharpened at a lawn mower repair shop provides a better cut and extends prolongs their usability.

-These are just a few tips to help keeping your mower in tip-top shape so that you can keep your beautiful yard beautiful.
+These are just a few tips to help keep your mower in tip-top shape so that you can keep your beautiful yard beautiful.
 If you don’t have the sod or hydroseed just yet, contact us and we’ll help you get the yard you’ve been imagining.